Tradex Web App

 Branding identified a cohesive visual identity system comprising logo, colour palette, typography and messaging, that reflected Tradex’s key words and values.
 As a FinTech, it was important that Tradex colour palette encapsulated stability, loyalty, confidence and dependability along with a degree of vibrancy and optimism.

 For finance software, designing simple interfaces that made sense at every interaction were crucial, along with clearly capturing the complex inner-workings.
-Prioritising features was also important to ensure the MVP was viable.
+As a Startup, prioritising features was also important to ensure the MVP was viable.
 We provided a list of questions to the founder to guide him when interviewing potential users.
 With their feedback, we honed in on core features and how they might work.

 The system also required interactions with third parties like trade credit insurers.
 We documented business rules and processes, and negotiated with third parties to find best fit solutions, further iterating those rules and processes to fit.
 Wave produced a detailed design specification, capturing the user stories, user flows, business rules and corresponding product requirements and visual designs.